ai/transition-events/README.md

   It will be zero, if CSS Transitions isn’t supported.

 If CSS Transition is supported, `$.fn.transitionEnd` will send original browser event to callback (with this properties too).
-If you use `$.fn.transitionAt` or there is no CSS Transitions support, callback will receive simple object with just these 4 properties.
+If you use `$.fn.afterTransition` or there is no CSS Transitions support, callback will receive simple object with just these 4 properties.

 ## Extra